Danbury, Connecticut: Buses

-Local bus service is provided by Housatonic Area Regional Transit (HART), and connects the entire Greater Danbury region as well as various train stations along the Harlem Line in Putnam County and Westchester County.
+Housatonic Area Regional Transit connects Greater Danbury as well as various train stations along the Harlem Line in Putnam County and Westchester County.
 A shuttle also operates between Downtown Danbury and Norwalk.

 Railroad

 Danbury is the terminus of the Danbury branch line of the MTA Metro-North Railroad which begins in Norwalk.
-The line was first built by the Danbury and Norwalk Railroad which was later bought by the New York, New Haven & Hartford Railroad Company.
+The Danbury Branch provides commuter rail service from Danbury, to South Norwalk, Stamford, and Grand Central Terminal in New York City.
+The line was first built by the Danbury and Norwalk Railroad which was later bought by the New York, New Haven & Hartford Railroad.
 Danbury was an important junction between the Danbury Branch and the Maybrook Line.
 The Maybrook line was the New Haven's main freight line which terminated in Maybrook, New York, where the New Haven exchanged traffic with other railroads.
-After the ill-fated Penn Central took over the New Haven, the Maybrook line was shut down when a fire on the Poughkeepsie Bridge made the line unusable.
-Today, the historic station is part of the Danbury Railway Museum.
+After Penn Central took over the New Haven, the Maybrook line was shut down when a fire on the Poughkeepsie Bridge made the line unusable.
+The historic station is part of the Danbury Railway Museum.
 The Providence and Worcester Railroad, along with the Housatonic Railroad provide local rail freight service in Danbury.

-Frequent direct rail access to New York City is also available from Brewster station along Metro-North's Harlem Line.
-The station is located just over the New York state line, roughly 8 miles from downtown.
-Plans are also being made to connect Danbury station to the Harlem Line, utilizing existing Maybrook Line track which is owned by the MTA.
-This plan has been dubbed the "Fast track to NYC", as it will provide more frequent access between Danbury and Grand Central Terminal.
-In June 2022, a $2 million federal grant was approved to study the environmental impacts of the project.

 Airports

-Danbury is within reasonable distance of 11 airports: four general aviation, two regional, five international.
-The city is also the location of Danbury Municipal Airport (DXR).